pablodecm/phd_thesis/src/010_introduction.md

 investigations and checking the validity of the current description of our environment.
-Recorded experiences of assumed known origin, also known as data, have a central role in updating these explicative theories, because it can provide quantitative or qualitative support to some candidate explanations over others.
+Recorded experiences of assumed known origin, also known as data, have a central role in updating these explicative theories, because they can provide quantitative or qualitative support to some candidate explanations over others.

 Direct sensory perception and personal information processing have a